Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 I must mention [@DarthPedro](https://github.com/DarthPedro) and all of his work.
 This guy has restructured Blazorise solution, written new unit tests, helped clean existing E2E tests and on top of that, he has done full CI/CD integration.
 I must admit, I consider him not as a contributor but as a part of a team.
 Pedro, thank you from the bottom of my heart!

-I already mentioned [@MitchellNZ](https://github.com/MitchellNZ) and his help with AntDesign and polishing of many small details in new provider.
+I already mentioned [@MitchellNZ](https://github.com/MitchellNZ) and his help with AntDesign and documentation.
+This guy learned Blazorise internals really fast and just blew my mind with how good his work is.

-Many new contributors helped with this release.
+Many new contributors also helped with this release.
+Big thanks to all of you guys!

 - [#623](https://github.com/stsrki/Blazorise/pull/623) Use Tab key for Autocomplete selection
 - [#685](https://github.com/stsrki/Blazorise/pull/685) Grid/Row Gutter